-- (a) actual revenues for the year ending 30 June 2009 and estimated actual revenues for the year ending 30 June 2010; - (b) forecast revenues for each year from 1 July 2010 to 30 June 2013; - (c) each tariff structure and associated sales consistent with the above revenues; - (d) any pricing policy, and supporting documents, for the interim period including the rationale for any smoothing adopted; and - (e) the expected date at which any change to forecast revenues (including tariff structure) is to take place, and the revenues (including tariff structures) that would apply before and after the change.
+- (a) actual revenues for the year ending 30 June 2009 and for the year ending 30 June 2010 and estimated actual revenues for the year ending 30 June 2011; - (b) forecast revenues for each year from 1 July 2012 to 30 June 2014 (at the time of setting 2011/12 prices); - (c) each tariff structure and associated sales consistent with the above revenues; - (d) any pricing policy, and supporting documents, for the interim period including the rationale for any smoothing adopted; - (e) the expected date at which any change to forecast revenues (including tariff structure) is to take place, and the revenues (including tariff structures) that would apply before and after the change; - (f) the costs and other factors underlying annual price increases, including the method of calculating prices, and a copy of relevant models and spreadsheets; and - (g) the change in prices of services subject to the CPI price cap in the South East Queensland Water (Distribution and Reform) Act 2009.
+An entity must provide all relevant information to demonstrate compliance with the price cap, including all tariff charge rates and relevant rebates and subsidies.

-For subsequent years, for revenue allocated as in 3.4.2, an entity will be required to provide actual revenues for the preceding year of the review.
+For revenue allocated as in 3.4.2, an entity will be required to provide actual revenues for the preceding year of the review.
+Where an entity's actual or forecast revenues differs from previous estimates provided to the Authority the entity must explain the cause of the variance.
 The entity may also be required to further allocate this revenue between revenue sources that are determined under pricing principles.